Physical Therapy Internships

-IMA’s top concern is keeping our volunteers safe during their stay.
+IMA’s top concern is keeping our interns safe during their stay.
 As such, we thoroughly vet all properties we purchase or lease to ensure that they are in the towns’ safest areas, typically with easy access to major roads, U.S. embassies, and work assignments.
-We offer volunteers modern dormitory-style accommodations with air conditioning, maid service, and laundry service.
+We offer interns modern dormitory-style accommodations with air conditioning, maid service, and laundry service.
 Our full-time security team is available to help with off-site trip planning and escorts.

 Travel, Accident and Health Insurance

 International Medical Aid provides each intern with $1,000,000 of top-rated travel insurance that will cover most medical and dental expenses, medical evacuation, lost luggage costs, and trip interruption coverage.
 This insurance is underwritten by Sirius International which holds an “A” rating by A.M.
 Best.
 A Sample Policy may be viewed on the carrier’s website.
 This insurance is among the strongest and most comprehensive coverage offered by any student travel organization in the United States.

 IMA provides interns with shared, daily roundtrip transportation to placement sites in addition to arrival/departure airport transfers.
 Safe, reliable transportation is also available for leisure and personal trips at reasonable rates to ensure the safety and enjoyment of all interns.